prabuarjunan/ntap-CVS-GCP-API/README.md

 location = "us-central1"                                                              #Enter your region here\
 volumeIDdetails = "EnteryourVolumeIDhere"                                             #Enter your volume ID here

-Change the payload var in the “updateServiceLevel” def in the python script\ In def updateServiceLevel(): change the payload based on the change required.\
+Change the payload variable in the “updateServiceLevel” definition in the python script\
+In def updateServiceLevel(): change the payload based on the change required.\
 payloadbasic = "{\n    \"serviceLevel\": \"basic\"\n}"\
 payloadstandard = "{\n    \"serviceLevel\": \"standard\"\n}"\